 Now you've seen the types of financial problems with examples.
 But you need to know how to solve financial problems for good.
 After all, it can improve your life in a variety of ways.

-There's a huge link between feeling financially strong and having good mental health.
-And your relationships can improve, your retirement could be better, and so on.
+Finances can be associated with your mental health.
+On another note, with healthier finances, your relationships may improve, your retirement could be better, and so on.
 Here are some suggestions for how to solve financial problems.